Perfect reconstruction of sparse signals using nonconvexity control and one-step RSB message passing

 \subsubsection{Consistency check of 1RSB-AMP and 1RSB-SE}

 Let us first examine the consistency between 1RSB-SE and 1RSB-AMP. \Rfigs{se_amp_case1}{se_amp_case2} compare at $(a,\lambda)=(3,1)$ the 1RSB-SE predictions with the 1RSB-AMP behaviors for two representative cases $(\alpha,\rho)=(0.5,0.1)$ and $(0.5,0.4)$, respectively.
-In each panel, we plot MSE $\epsilon_{q_0}$, susceptibility $\chi$, and overlaps $Q,q_0$ against the algorithm iteration.
+The value $\rPPc=1$ is chosen just as a representative example; we stress that this condition $\rPPc=1$ does not correspond to the finite-temperature condition $\PPc=1$, under which the 1RSB formula reduces to the RS one. \footnote{Note that no finite value of $\rPPc$ reduces the zero-temperature 1RSB formula to the RS one in the zero-temperature limit $\rPPc=\lim_{\beta\to\infty}\beta\PPc$.} In each panel, we plot MSE $\epsilon_{q_0}$, susceptibility $\chi$, and overlaps $Q,q_0$ against the algorithm iteration.
 A noteworthy point is that one of the two cases is in the success phase (\Rfig{se_amp_case1}) sustaining RS while the other is in the failure phase (\Rfig{se_amp_case2}) exhibiting RSB.

 In both cases, the 1RSB-SE curves fairly agree with those of the 1RSB-AMP, demonstrating the consistency between them.
 As expected, in the former case (\Rfig{se_amp_case1}) $(Q-q_0)$ tends to zero and comes back to RS, while in the latter case (\Rfig{se_amp_case2}) it remains finite, showing the difference between the RS and RSB phases.